Asbestos Exposure in Coast Guard Veterans

 Coast Guard members who were exposed to asbestos frequently or over a long period of time are more likely to face health problems like mesothelioma.

-Over 10 to 50 years, irritation from asbestos fibers can cause victims to develop deadly health problems like mesothelioma, lung cancer, and asbestosis, according to the Mayo Clinic.
+The fibers would get stuck in the body and over 10 to 50 years, irritation from asbestos fibers could cause deadly health problems like mesothelioma, lung cancer, and asbestosis, according to the Mayo Clinic.

 High-Risk Asbestos Coast Guard Occupations